Yellow ratsnake: Taxonomy

 This species has often been placed in the genus Elaphe, but recent phylogenetic analyses have resulted in its transfer to Pantherophis.

 Previously, the eastern rat snake was assigned the binomial Pantherophis alleghaniensis and was thought to occupy the entire eastern seaboard north to Massachusetts.
-In 2021, genetic analysis found that the holotype for P. allegheniensis belongs to the species then known as Pantherophis spiloides, commonly called the central or gray rat snake.
-This species is now known to occupy a range between the Mississippi River in the west and the Piedmont in the east, north to New England.
+In 2021, genetic analysis found that the holotype for P. allegheniensis belongs to the species then known as Pantherophis spiloides, commonly called the gray or central ratsnake.
+The Central ratsnake species is now known to occupy a range between the Mississippi River in the west and the Piedmont in the east, north to New England.
 Due to the principle of priority, P. spiloides was reassigned to P. alleghaniensis.
-Therefore, the eastern rat snake, the species distributed east and south of the Piedmont and on the Florida Peninsula, was reassigned to what had been the junior synonym Pantherophis quadrivittatus.
+Therefore, the yellow ratsnake, the species distributed east and south of the Piedmont and on the Florida Peninsula, was reassigned to what had been the junior synonym Pantherophis quadrivittatus.